LcosmosS/S.T.A.R.-Labs/3_SMAT.md

 **Phase 3 (2027+)**: GPU acceleration, GMAT interoperability, public web interface for mission scenario exploration.
 **Phase 4**: Application to real missions (e.g., interstellar precursor concepts) and contribution to open spaceflight tools.

-## Broader Implications
+## Broader Theoretical Implications

 S.M.A.T. represents a paradigm shift: mission design informed by the deepest mathematical structures of the cosmos.
 By embedding arithmetic-symbolic physics into practical tools, the S.T.A.R.
-Program moves from pure theory toward enabling humanity’s long-term exploration and settlement of the solar system and beyond.
+Labs Research Program moves from pure theory toward enabling humanity’s long-term exploration and settlement of the solar system and beyond.

-**S.T.A.R.M.A.P. + S.M.A.T.** together close the loop from fundamental number theory to operational spaceflight.
+**S.T.A.R.M.A.P. + S.M.A.T.** together propose to close the loop from fundamental number theory to operational spaceflight.

 ---